 Most jumbo loans ask for at least a 20% down payment depending on the bank or lender.
 If you consider a home listed in Austin for $1.5 million, a 20% down payment equals $300,000.
 There are even jumbo lenders who ask for a down payment of 25% or even more depending on how the loan amount is.

-However, there are new special jumbo loan programs in 2019 that do not ask for a 20 or 30% down payment.
-Some jumbo programs are now available to accept a 10% down payment or even a 5% down if the borrower’s loan amount is below $2.0m.
-For example, let’s say a home is listed at $1.5 million and the buyers want to make a 10% down payment and not 20%.
+However, there are new programs in 2021 that do not require a 20% down payment.
+Some jumbo programs are now available to accept a 10% down payment or even a 5% down if the borrower’s loan amount is below $1.0m.
+For example, let’s say a home is listed at $1 million and the buyers want to make a 10% down payment and not 20%.
 The lender will approve two loans simultaneously, a first mortgage and a second mortgage.
 This is commonly known as an 80/10/10 loan structure.

-The first mortgage will be issued at 80% of the sales price or in this example $1.2 million.
-Keeping the loan at or below 80% of the value eliminates the need for hard-to-find mortgage insurance for jumbo loans.
-The lender also issues a second mortgage at 10% of the sales price, or $150,000 and the buyers come to the closing table with a 10% down payment in addition to the funds needed for closing costs.
+The first mortgage will typically be issued at the conforming loan limit.
+Keeping the primary 1st mortgage below the conforming loan limit will eliminate monthly mortgage insurance PMI.
+The lender will also issue a second mortgage for the difference up to 90% loan to value, so the buyers will come to the closing table with a 10% down payment in addition to the funds needed for closing costs.

 Such a scenario will ask the borrowers to occupy the property being financed.
 If the buyers want to buy an investment rental home, the 80-15-5 program may not be an option as this is only available for primary or second homes.
 Minimum credit scores apply as well with lenders asking for a minimum credit score of 700.
 Learn more about all the Jumbo Purchase guidelines here.